 A great source of these calories is additional fat.
 Fat is a long-burning nutritional source to keep your dog moving all day long.
 Even nonworking dogs and inactive dogs can benefit from a diet high in fats.

 When it comes to your dog’s food, there are some key things to keep in mind.
 Dog food must contain specific levels of proteins, carbohydrates, fats, minerals, vitamins and water.

-The best pet foods have a real animal protein as the first ingredient – such as boar, venison, turkey, whitefish, or another meat, poultry, or fish.
-All Taste of the Wild formulas have animal protein as the first ingredient and are grain-free.
-Taste of the Wild formula Pine Forest with Venison & Legumes is a tasty choice for your working dog.
+The best pet foods have a real animal protein as the first ingredient — such as boar, venison, turkey, whitefish or another meat, poultry or fish.
+All Taste of the Wild recipes have animal protein as the first ingredient.
+Taste of the Wild Pine Forest Canine Recipe with Venison & Legumes is a tasty choice for your working dog.

 With the correct combination of these ingredients, your working dog can lead a healthy, happy life.
 Consult with your veterinarian about the appropriate amount to feed your working dog.